ShunyiZhao/SoftWareEandGroupProject/README.md

     └───Processing (works about Desktop Application)
     └───Web (works about Web Application)
 ```

-### The works of IoT device, development of processing programme and development of Web are broken down to some simple problems:
- * M5 Stack GUI design
- * M5 Stack programming of IMU sensor
- * M5 Stack programming of serial and LCD
- * Processing programming of serial communication
- * Design the GUI of desktop application
- * Dssign the GUI of web application
- * Communication between desktop application and web application

 ### IoT Device - M5 Stack
 Our IoT Device is M5 Stack.